NoxoloPortiaNgubo/NoxoloPortiaNgubo.github.io/README.md

 **Result**
 The mock interview successfully eased my nerves and helped me redefine my interview skills.
 I now feel more confident for my upcoming Work Intergrated learning interviews.

+---

+### Reflection: GitHub Pages
+NoxoloPortiaNgubo.github.io

+**Situation**
+To complete my professional digital presence, I needed to host my coded portfolio on a live, public server.
+I used GitHub Pages to deploy the web content in a real-world developer environment.

+**Task**
+The goal was to transform my local repository into a functional website accessible via a unique URL.

+**Action**
+I enabled the pages feature,setting the deployment source to the main branch.
+I actively managed technical hurdles
+Utilized a "Commit and Push" workflow to update the portfolio

+**Result**
+I successfully deployed a live e-portfolio that is now accessible via the URL NoxoloPortiaNgubo.github.io.
+Solidified my understanding of the deployement lifescycle.